 Do you see yourself dedicated to Patient Centric continuity of Care?
 How does that translate into the type of physician you will be?

 We recommend that your statement is about one page long on the MyERAS system.
 Residency personal statement word count should be about 750- 850 words.
 You can check the word count in Microsoft Word or Google Docs by selecting Tools and WordCount.
 At IMGprep, we do not edit statements that fall short of the minimum length of 650 words.

 Many residency programs have specific instructions for what they would like to see in your personal statement.
 Failure to adhere to the program’s requests will quickly reveal your lack of diligence, and your unfamiliarity with the program’s requirements needs and philosophy.

-As an example, the following personal statement instructions were taken from the “In His Image” Family Medicine Residency Program’s.
+As an example, the following instructions were taken from the “In His Image” Family Medicine Residency Program.

 The personal statement should describe your background, aspirations and why you are applying to In His Image.
 Also describe your relationship with Jesus Christ and mention the name and phone number of your church and pastor so we can contact them for a recommendation.

-Another significant mistake applicants commonly make is the drafting of a single personal statement, which is then tweaked to reflect an interest in the different specialties they are applying to.
-Your Personal Statement needs to highlight not just you personally but how you are a good fit for said specialty.
+Another significant mistake applicants commonly make is the drafting of a single residency P.S., which is then tweaked to reflect an interest in the different specialties they are applying to.
+Your P.S. needs to highlight not just you personally but how you are a good fit for a said specialty.
 Be specific!